AndreMoreiraSanesoluti00/eco5000-app/README.md

 ### Phase 6: Final Adjustment and Generalization (Final Results)

-Validation of the hybrid architecture (Phase 5) revealed a final challenge: although the model had high sensitivity, the false positive rate in noisy environments still fluctuated between 4% and 19% depending on the algorithm used (CNN vs. Wavelet).
+Validation of the hybrid architecture (Phase 5) revealed a final challenge.
+As evidenced by the confusion matrix below, while the primary **1D-CNN** model proved robust (achieving **92.3%** accuracy on leaks), the secondary statistical model (Wavelet) exhibited greater instability, with misclassification rates reaching **15.4%** for leaks.

-**The Engineering Solution** (Persistence Logic): We understood that AI didn't need to be perfect every millisecond; it needed to be perfect in the final diagnosis.
-We implemented a post-processing layer in the firmware (C++) that acts as a "temporal judge":
+**The Engineering Solution (Persistence Logic):** We understood that AI didn't need to be perfect every millisecond; it needed to be perfect in the final diagnosis.
+We implemented a post-processing layer in the application that acts as a "temporal judge":

 * **Consensus Filter:** The system does not trigger the alarm on the first positive signal.
-* **Confirmation Window: The 1D-CNN model (which has proven superior with 88.5% baseline accuracy) needs to sustain "Leak" detection for **3 consecutive windows (15 seconds)**.
+* **Confirmation Window:** The 1D-CNN model (which demonstrated superior performance with **~87.7%** overall accuracy) needs to sustain "Leak" detection for **3 consecutive windows (6 seconds)**.

 **Consolidated Result:** This simple logic statistically eliminated false positives caused by transient noises (such as a passing motorcycle, which lasts only 1 or 2 windows).
 The final system, running on the Galaxy Tab A9+, achieved the operational stability required for the field, with a virtually 100% real detection rate for continuous leaks and zero false alarms for common urban noises.